microsoft/azure-analysis-services-http-sample/README.md

 GET the `/api/Tables/{tableName}` endpoint to dump the contents of a table.

-GET or POST the `/api/Query` endpoint to run an arbitrary DAX query.
+GET or POST the `/api/Query` of `/api/{database}/Query` endpoint to run an arbitrary DAX query.
 A handy bit of DAX to know is the evaluate statement: https://docs.microsoft.com/en-us/dax/evaluate-statement-dax, eg:

 `evaluate(DimProduct)`